 - Saudi Arabia

-New countries that I visited since the world trip: My travel bug has worn off, but I have revisited some of the ones listed above, most notably Argentina, plus these new ones.
+New countries that I visited since the world trip: My travel bug has worn off, but I have revisited some of the ones listed above, most notably Argentina as the honorary Cultural Ambassador of United States, plus these new ones.

 - Taiwan (airport only, but still unique)